wilsonism/geo741/syllabus.md

 ### Be in contact.

-You are responsible for checking your UKY email account; the class listserv is what will be used to send communications outside class.
-Email is the best way to contact the instructor (place ‘GEO702’ in the subject heading).
+You are responsible for checking your UKY email account; the class listserv is what I will use to send communications outside class.
+Email is the best way to contact me (place ‘GEO741’ in the subject heading).
 Please allow at least 24 hours for a response by email during weekdays.
-The instructor will not necessarily respond to emails over the weekends.
+I will not necessarily respond to emails over the weekends.

 ### Be a resource for others.

-Students are strongly encouraged to exchange contact information with classmates, in order to facilitate the objectives of this seminar.
+I strongly encourage you to exchange contact information with classmates, in order to retrieve notes and information that you may have missed.

 ### Ask before recording.